cwverhey/HomeBankCSV/README.md

 category => a full category name (category, or category:subcategory) eg: insurance:healthcare or groceries tags	 => tags separated by space (mandatory since HomeBank v4.5)
 ```

+Separator is ';' by default but can be changed in the settings under 'import/export'.
+A header row is allowed but seems to be ignored.
+The columns need to be in this exact order, and additional columns will prevent the file from being imported.

+The exports Homebank makes follow a different format, see the full specification.

 #### Example
     15-02-04;0;;;ATM cash withdrawal;-40,00;Bill:Withdrawal of cash;tag1